a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 ### 2. Working with bioinformatic softwares using conda
-In Session 1 we have seen three examples of text file that are commonly used in bioinformatics:
+In the previous section we have seen three examples of text file that are commonly used in bioinformatics:

 - The `fasta` format to store DNA sequence information
 - The `GTF` (Gene Transfer Format) developed for the Ensembl genome browser